Dayna-A/351-Project-2/README.txt

                     - Primary Implementation/design collaborator.

 Stephen Lastimosa:  - Assisted with Project2.cpp design and Design of Document1
+                    - Primary implementation of linux co
-                    - Contributed understanding of datastructures and system simulation.
+                    - Contributed understanding of datastructures, system simulation and linux command line.

-Ian Alvarez:        - Assisted with Project2.cpp design and Design of Document1
+Ian Alvarez:        - Assisted with Project2.cpp design
+                    - Primary implementation of design doc
                     - Contributed understanding of file extraction and data structures